almostearthling/when-command/share/doc/when-command/PACKAGE.md

 ## Requirements for packaging

-**When** uses Python 3.x `setuptools` to create the source distribution used bu the packaging system.
+**When** uses Python 3.x `setuptools` (package `python3-setuptools`, it is possibly already installed on the system) to create the source distribution used bu the packaging system.
 Most information about how to package an application has been retrieved in [Packaging and Distributing Projects](http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/), in [Introduction to Debian Packaging](https://wiki.debian.org/IntroDebianPackaging) and [Python libraries/application packaging](https://wiki.debian.org/Python/Packaging), as well as in the [setuptools documentation](http://pythonhosted.org/setuptools/).
 Especially, the `stdeb` for Python 3.x has been used: this package is not provided by the standard repository in *Ubuntu 14.04*, so a *pip* installation may be required:

 ```
 $ pip3 install --user stdeb
 ```

-Also, to build a `.deb` package, the standard `debhelper`, `build-essential` packages and tasks are needed.
+Also, to build a `.deb` package, the standard `debhelper`, `build-essential` and `fakeroot` packages and tasks are needed.
 I also installed `python-all`, `python3-all`, `python-all-dev`, `python3-all-dev` and `python-stdeb` (which is available, but it is for Python 2.x and quite old), but they might be not needed.

 ## Package creation